 Study Intervention Compliance

 The intervention will be prescribed by the treating physician.
 Study drug will not be supplied as part of the study.
 Insurance coverage for dronedarone will be verified as part of the study evaluation and screening process.
-Participants in the intervention arm will be contacted following their hospital discharge within 10 days to verify that they have filled their prescription for dronedarone.
+Participants in the intervention arm will be contacted within 10 days of randomization to verify that they have filled and started taking their prescription for dronedarone.
 Participants will self-administer the study intervention at home and compliance will be assessed at each visit.
 There is one guideline-recommended therapeutic dose of dronedarone.
 Any deviation(s) from the prescribed dosage regimen should be recorded.
 At the end of the study, the patient’s physicians will determine whether to stop or continue dronedarone.

-Concomitant Therapy
+Concomitant Treatment

 Concomitant drug therapy will be recorded in the case report form at baseline and all follow-up periods.
 In the dronedarone arm concomitant digoxin use is contraindicated due to P-gp interaction based upon data from the PALLAS trial.29 Observational data have observed a small increased risk of bleeding in patients treated with dronedarone and direct acting oral anticoagulants, however, there is no apparent increased risk of intracranial bleeding.60

+Cardioversion (pharmacologic or electrical) is not an exclusion and is permitted throughout the trial.
+Patients who are planned or scheduled to undergo catheter ablation during screening or at the baseline visit are not eligible.
+Following enrollment, if a patient experiences escalation of symptoms or refractory symptoms, escalation of rhythm control interventions, including catheter ablation, can be considered if deemed necessary by the patient’s treating physician.

 Discontinuation of Study Intervention and Participant Discontinuation/Withdrawal

 The end of the study is defined as the date of the last visit of the last participant in the study or last scheduled procedure shown in the schedule of activities for the last participant in the study.